-California, Washington, D.C., Florida, Michigan, and Nevada have all passed legislation related to autonomous vehicles, and many more are considering bills.
-However, the greatest threat to driverless cars are the other cars operated by humans.
+California, Washington, D.C., Florida, Michigan, and Nevada have all passed legislation related to autonomous vehicles, and many more are considering bills.1 However, the greatest threat to driverless cars are the other cars operated by humans.
 Cities will need to determine whether to create separate lanes or zones for driverless cars as well as what to do with acres of potentially unnecessary parking.

-Three percent of plans take into account private transportation network companies (TNCs) such as Uber or Lyft, despite the fact that they operate in 60 of the 68 markets.
+take into account private transportation network companies (TNCs) such as Uber or Lyft, despite the fact that they operate in 60 of the 68 markets.

 Many cities are dealing with the public safety concerns that surround TNC operators, but virtually none are thinking critically about the transportation implications.
-As TNCs grow in popularity and services like Bridj begin using buses to carry multiple passengers, these networks will be in direct competition with public transit agencies.
-Twenty percent of plans include road diets or other plans to reduce road capacity or long-term maintenance costs.
+As TNCs grow in popularity and services like Bridj begin using buses to carry multiple passengers, these networks will be in direct competition with public transit agencies.2 plans include road diets or other plans to reduce road capacity or long-term maintenance costs.

-Some of the most successful highway-related economic development projects of the last 20 years have involved the removal of urban freeways, allowing cities to "remove crumbling infrastructure, open up land for redevelopment, [and] undo mistakes of the past when highways were allowed to carve up neighborhoods and urban centers." percent of plans contain explicit recommendations for new highway construction, while 12 percent of plans are clear that no new highways are under consideration.
+Some of the most successful highway-related economic development projects of the last 20 years have involved the removal of urban freeways, allowing cities to "remove crumbling infrastructure, open up land for redevelopment, [and] undo mistakes of the past when highways were allowed to carve up neighborhoods and urban centers."

+percent of plans contain explicit recommendations for new highway construction, while 12 percent of plans are clear that no new highways are under consideration.

 In some fast-growing areas, highway construction plans are certainly justified - but even cities that have flat or shrinking populations plan to expand their local highway system.
-This indicates that many cities have not yet realized the potential for new trends to reshape the way citizens travel.
+This indicates that many cities have not yet realized the potential for new trends to reshape the way citizens travel cities are the defining political entity of this century.
+While cities have been centers of humanity throughout history, today we are witnessing a resurgence of cities, as populations increasingly move from rural and suburban areas into urban areas.
+Mobility is a critical component of humanity's growth in the urban environment, and technology is the tool that advances this growth.
+Technology and mobility are forever intertwined.